Neev1108/Gardenly/README.md

 - Create some unit tests and test some api endpoints
 - Clean up authentication and protect some endpoints for access
 - Optimize re-renderings from React to improve performance
+- Clean up error handling (need to look through open source projects for best practices on this)